VIRAC-SPACE/ISBI_monitoring/README.md

 ## Acknowledgements
 This software was written by Jānis Šteinbergs.
 If you make use of this software to get results that appear in a publication or presentation please include this acknowledgement: &quot;We have made use of ISBI_monitoring, a tool developed by Jānis Šteinbergs.&quot;

-This work was supported by Latvian Council of Science Project A single-baseline radio interferometer in a new age of transient astrophysics lzp-2022/1-0083
+This work was supported by Latvian Council of Science Project "A single-baseline radio interferometer in a new age of transient astrophysics" Nr.: lzp-2022/1-0083.